ahaborte918/vpn/README.md

 </p>

 <h1>VPN - Prerequisites and Installation</h1>
-In this section, we will set up a Virtual Private Network (VPN) by first creating a Virtual Machine in Microsoft Azure.
+In this section we will set up a Virtual Private Network (VPN) by first creating a Virtual Machine in Microsoft Azure.
 From there we will configure the necessary network settings to establish secure remote connections within a network infrastructure.<br />

 <h2>Environments and Technologies Used</h2>